 Again, the optical formulation is identical to the Sony version, as is the external design, with the exception of the lens mount.
 The lens is very sharp in the centre, and the f/1.4 aperture makes it such a useful lens to have in your camera bag.
 Like the other Sigma f/1.4 lenses, there are no surprises when using it on a Fujifilm body, except for the slightly better balance when mounted on the more SLR-style cameras.

-With a retail price of around £300, it is hard to really fault this lens.
+With a new retail price of around $339/£289 or pre-owned in the area of $180-220/£200-240, it is hard to really fault this lens.
 Sharp images at f/1.4 and edge-to-edge sharpness when the lens is stopped down make this lens very appealing and a useful addition to your collection.
-If you have a Sony APS-C E-mount, Leica APS-C L-Mount, Canon EF-M, or Fujifilm X-Mount camera, you should certainly consider it.
-If you are a Micro Four Thirds user, it should be at the top of your ‘lenses to consider’ list.
+If you have a Canon EOS-M, Fujifilm X, APS-C L-mount or Sony APS-C E-mount camera, you should certainly consider it.
+If you are a Micro Four Thirds user, it should be at the top of your short-list.